Nextra 3.0 is released. Read more

 • index.mdx

-• The top-level _meta.json file contains the meta information for the top-level pages and folders:
+The top-level _meta.js file contains the meta information for the top-level pages and folders:

 }

-And the nested _meta.json file contains the meta information for pages in the same folder:
+And the nested _meta.js file contains the meta information for pages in the same folder:

 }

 This way, information for pages are grouped together in directories.
-You can move directories around without having to change the _meta.json file.
+You can move directories around without having to change the _meta.js file.

 Folders with Index Page